dkress59/wp-gutenberg-animate/readme.txt

 Install the plugin and choose from a hundred animations for any of your Blocks.
 It's that easy!

+Now also includes settings for scroll-conditioned animations.

 == Installation ==

 You can simply install this plugin to your WordPress installation and you are ready to go!

-* Upload the plugin files to the `/wp-content/plugins/animate-wp-blocks` directory, or install the plugin through the WordPress plugins screen directly.
+* Install the plugin through the WordPress plugins admin screen, or upload the plugin files to the `/wp-content/plugins/animate-wp-blocks` directory.
 * Activate the plugin through the 'Plugins' screen in WordPress